-Tilt the note to see the ink in the numbers on the lower right corner and the Bell in the Inkwell change color from copper to green.
-Color-shifting ink is found on denominations \$10 and higher.
+Tilt the note to see the ink in the numbers on the lower right corner change from copper to green.
+Colorshifting ink is found on denominations \$10 and higher.
+The current style \$100 note features a color-shifting bell in the inkwell that changes from copper to green when you tilt the note.